floating-ui/floating-ui/README.md

 [Website](https://floating-ui.com)

-Floating UI is a low-level library for positioning "floating" elements like tooltips, popovers, dropdowns, menus and more.
-Since these types of elements float on top of the UI without disrupting the flow of content, challenges arise when positioning them.
+Floating UI is a low-level library for positioning "floating" elements like tooltips, popovers, dropdowns, menus and more while intelligently keeping them in view.

-Floating UI exposes primitives which enable a floating element to be positioned next to a given reference element while appearing in view for the user as best as possible.
-Features include overflow prevention (or collision awareness), placement flipping, and more.
+Challenges arise when positioning floating elements as they get taken out of the normal layout flow of a document, leading to issues with clipping and overflow, which is where this library can help!

 - **Tiny**: 600-byte core with highly modular architecture for tree-shaking
-- **Low-level**: Hyper-granular control over positioning behavior
+- **Low-level**: Granular control over positioning behavior
-- **Pure**: Predictable, side-effect free behavior
+- **Pure**: Predictable and side-effect free
 - **Extensible**: Powerful middleware system
 - **Platform-agnostic**: Runs on any JavaScript environment which provides measurement APIs, including the web and React Native